nullenc0de/ai-trading-assistant/README.md

 ### Commercial Use

 This software is protected by copyright and cannot be used for commercial purposes without explicit permission.
-To obtain a commercial license, please contact:

-Email: [your-email@example.com]
-Website: [your-website.com]

 ### Permitted Use